qmlbook/qt6book/docs/ch07-modelview/delegate.md

 In some cases, the contents shown in a view changes over time.
 Items are added and removed as the underlying data model is altered.
 In these cases, it is often a good idea to employ visual cues to give the user a sense of direction and to help the user understand what data is added or removed.

 Conveniently enough, QML views attach two signals, `onAdd` and `onRemove`, to each item delegate.
-By connecting animations to these, it is easy to create the movement necessary to aid the user in identifying what is taking place.
+By connecting animations to these, it is easy to create the transitions necessary to aid the user in identifying what is happening.

 The example below demonstrates this through the use of a dynamically populated `ListModel`.
 At the bottom of the screen, a button for adding new items is shown.
 When it is clicked, a new item is added to the model using the `append` method.
 This triggers the creation of a new delegate in the view, and the emission of the `GridView.onAdd` signal.
 The `SequentialAnimation` attached to the signal causes the item to zoom into view by animating the `scale` property of the delegate.